-COs Course Content CO 1 Explain how the human activities alter the composition of the atmosphere and the consequences of deforestation, burning of fossil fuels, industrial and vehicle emissions, use of CFCs.
+On successful completion of the lesson, the renow will be able to.
+CO 1 Explain how the human activities alter the composition of the atmosphere and the consequences of deforestation, burning of fossil fuels, industrial and vehicle emissions, use of CFCs.
 CO 2 Describe the possible causes of atmospheric pollution cause by anthropogenic activities and the fate of ozone layer CO 3 Narrate the implications of changes in the atmosphere and climate and its consequences on the human and ecosystems.
 CO 4 Discus the strategies to abate and control atmospheric pollution CO 5 Describe the need for international action and changing consequences of the damage to the atmosphere CO 6 Explain the strategies to reduce the negative impact of both geogenic and anthropogenic atmospheric changes

-COs Course Content Lecture S CO 1 Human activities which alter the composition of the atmosphere and 2 climate deforestation, burning of fossil fuels, industrial and vehicle emissions, use of CFCs.
-CO 2 Causes of atmospheric pollution carbon dioxide, CFCs, methane, 2 Sulphur and nitrogen oxides, lead.
+COs Course Content Lectures CO 1 Human activities which alter the composition of the atmosphere and climate deforestation, burning of fossil fuels, industrial and vehicle emissions, use of CFCs.
+2 CO 2 Causes of atmospheric pollution carbon dioxide, CFCs, methane, Sulphur and nitrogen oxides, lead.
 Damage to the ozone layer and links to atmospheric pollution.
-CO 3 The implications of changes in the atmosphere and climate effects on 2 health, food production, water supply, ecosystems.
-The impact of climatic hazards on human communities' damage, loss of life, danger to health in aftermath, loss of production CO 4 Strategies to reduce atmospheric pollution and climatic change CFC 3 replacement, reduction of pollutant emissions, reforestation.
-CO 5 The need for international action and changing attitudes to deal with 6 the causes and consequences of the damage to the atmosphere CO 6 Strategies to reduce the negative impact of climatic hazards improved 2 forecasting, appropriate settlement patterns and buildings, disaster relief
+2 CO 3 The implications of changes in the atmosphere and climate effects on health, food production, water supply, ecosystems.
+The impact of climatic hazards on human communities' damage, loss of life, danger to health in aftermath, loss of production 2 CO 4 Strategies to reduce atmospheric pollution and climatic change CFC replacement, reduction of pollutant emissions, reforestation.
+3 CO 5 The need for international action and changing attitudes to deal with the causes and consequences of the damage to the atmosphere 6 CO 6 Strategies to reduce the negative impact of climatic hazards improved forecasting, appropriate settlement patterns and buildings, disaster relief 2